MaximumFluff/Roman_Numeral_Converter/README.md

 # Backend
 ### Build the docker image
-`docker build -t roman_numeral_calculator .`
+Run this commands inside the backend folder, will require Docker installed on your computer `docker build -t roman_numeral_calculator .`
 ### Run the image
 `docker run -p 3000:8000 -d roman_numeral_calculator`